Midnight Sun (Zara Larsson album)

 Midnight Sun is the fifth studio album by Swedish singer and songwriter Zara Larsson.
-It was released on 26 September 2025 through Sommer House and Epic Records.
-Larsson worked closely with a range of collaborators on the album, including longtime partner MNEK, as well as Margo XS, Zhone, and Helena Gao.
-The album was preceded by the singles "Pretty Ugly", "Midnight Sun" and "Crush", and supported by the Midnight Sun Tour, which was set to begin in Europe in October 2025.

-Inspired by the atmosphere of the Swedish summer, the ten-track project blends polished pop production with introspective songwriting, being characterized by its focus on personal themes such as ambition, identity, and self-reflection.
+It was released on 26 September 2025, through Sommer House and Epic Records.
+Larsson worked with a range of collaborators on the album, including MNEK, as well as Margo XS, Zhone, and Helena Gao.
+Inspired by the atmosphere of summer in Sweden, the ten-track project blends electropop, dance-pop, and drum and bass with introspective songwriting, characterised by its focus on personal themes such as ambition, identity, and self-reflection.

-Upon release, Midnight Sun received widespread acclaim from music critics, with praise towards Larsson's lyrical evolution, vocal performance, and Swedish-tinged production.
-The album reached number one in Sweden, becoming her fourth chart-topping project and third chart-topping album in her home country.
+Midnight Sun received universal acclaim from music critics, who praised Larsson's lyrical evolution, vocal performance, and Swedish-tinged production.
+The album reached number one in Sweden, becoming her third chart-topping album in her home country, and reached the top ten in Norway.
+It was preceded by the singles "Pretty Ugly", "Midnight Sun" and "Crush", while supported by the Midnight Sun Tour which began in Europe in October 2025.
+A remix album, Midnight Sun: Girls Trip, was released on 1 May 2026, which became her final album with Epic before she moved to RCA Records later that year.